Polyglot is an in-house platform for managing translations.

-You may find older Android projects use a ruby gem called
+You may find that older Android projects use a Ruby gem called

 polyglot-cli.
 You will recognize such projects by the file

-All such projects should be migrated to the Polyglot gradle plugin linked above as the old API is deprecated and will be shut down in Q1 2017 (plans as of December 2016).
+All such projects should be migrated to the above linked Polyglot Gradle plugin, as the old API is deprecated and will be shut down in Q1 2017 (plans as of December 2016).

 The migration is fairly easy:

-- Add the Polyglot Gradle plugin and set it up as per docs, committing the config and translation files
+- Add the Polyglot Gradle plugin and set it up according to the docs, committing the config and translation files